botpress/botpress/README.md

 ## Roadmap

 The primary focus is to create as many good modules as possible to make Botpress the best platform for botmakers.
+We have a [public Roadmap](https://trello.com/b/vcT3ILLI/botpress-public-roadmap) available on Trello, you can participate to it by voting for suggestions and adding new ones.

 Here are a some modules that we think would be useful along with their assigned leader:

 | Module                                                                       | Maintainer
 |-----------------------------------------------------------------------------|---------------------------